MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-canvas-dataset-component.md

 # Tutorial: Creating a canvas app dataset component

-In this tutorial, you'll create a canvas app dataset code component, and deploy, add to a screen, and test the component using Visual Studio Code.
+In this tutorial, you'll create a canvas app dataset code component, deploy it, add it to a screen, and test the component using Visual Studio Code.
 The code component displays a paged, scrollable dataset grid that provides sortable and filterable columns.
 It also allows the highlighting of specific rows by configuring an indicator column.
 This is a common request from app makers and can be complex to implement using native canvas app components.
-Code components in general can be written to work on both canvas and model-driven apps.
+Code components can be written to work on both canvas and model-driven apps.
 However, this component is written to specifically target use within canvas apps.

 In addition to these requirements, you'll also ensure the code component follows best practice guidance: